 - You as the manager must present the idea to your superiors to have it implemented, then make it happen once they do.

-Lesson 3: Honest conversations with your employees are the best way to get to know their real motivations, which allows you to support them.
+Lesson 3: Honest conversations with your employees are the best way to get to know their real motivations, which will allow you to support them.

 Most people have big aspirations.
 If you as a leader aren’t harnessing the powerful motivation these can provide, you’re not reaching your team’s full potential.